gambitph/Stackable/readme.txt

 = 1.13.3 =
 * Fixed: Removed preload & prefetch since they're causing problems in Safari and Firefox.
 Let's leave this to the optimization plugins.
 * Fixed: Security fix
+* Change: Removed small Premium notices from the editor

 = 1.13.2 =
 * New: Added modal slider for Premium "Learn More" buttons